Advanced Formula Editor

-The advanced formula editor allows you to create very customizable formulas.
-We call it "advanced," but it's actually not that hard to work with.
-It uses Excel-like syntax, therefore, if you are familiar with Excel, it should be rather easy for you to write a formula in the advanced formula editor.
+The Advanced formula editor allows you to create very customizable formulas.
+We call it "advanced," but it's actually not that hard to work with if you're familiar with Excel-like syntax.

-- To create a formula in the advanced editor, go to Formulas > + New formula in Plecto.
+1. To create a formula in the Advanced editor, go to Formulas > + New formula.

 (